Pakistan country brief

 Australia and Pakistan enjoy a common heritage and shared interests.
 Both countries are members of the Commonwealth and are federations with bicameral legislatures.
 Our people share a passion for sports and the arts, and our strong people-to-people links centre on an active and successful Pakistani community in Australia.

 The Pakistani community in Australia is significant.
-As of August 2017, there were more than 64,000 Pakistan-born people living in Australia.
+According to the 2016 census, there were more than 61,000 Pakistan-born people living in Australia.
 More than 13.000 Pakistanis are studying at Australian universities.
 In September 2018, there were 72 Pakistanis studying in Australia on long-term scholarships under the Australia Awards program.
 These awards promote knowledge, education links and enduring ties between Australia and Pakistan.

 Economic and trade relations